 - 1 teaspoon garlic powder

-- 6 French rolls 2 tablespoons butter
+- 2 tablespoons butter,, softened

-- 1/2 cup sour cream, light or regular
+- 1/2 cup sour cream,, light or regular

-- 1 tablespoons creamed horseradish
+- 1 tablespoon creamed horseradish

 - Add beef broth, French onion soup, beer, Worcestershire sauce, and garlic powder to the slow cooker.
 Whisk to combine.